4 Payment Reminder Tips that Boost Cash Flow and Accelerate Collections (with Templates)

 Automate payment reminders at preset intervals

-Sending reminders to customers at one, 15, 30, 45, 60, and 90 days past due is a good way to remind delinquent accounts of the money they owe you.
-If your AR team handles several hundreds of invoices a month—the average mid-market business issues 2,433 invoices monthly—manually sending reminders will become a full-time job.
+Sending payment reminders to customers at one, 15, 30, 45, 60, and 90 days past due is a good way to remind delinquent accounts of the money they owe you.
+If your AR team handles several hundreds of invoices a month—the average mid-market business issues 2,433 invoices monthly—manually sending reminder notices will become a full-time job.

 Send account statements